-UHS Survivor Services Survivor Services provides confidential support to UW-Madison student victims/survivors of sexual assault, sexual harassment, dating violence, domestic violence, stalking, and/or sexual exploitation.
-These services are available at no cost and available in Spanish upon request.
+UHS Survivor Services Survivor Services provides confidential victim advocacy mental health, and medical support to UW-Madison student survivors of sexual assault, sexual harassment and exploitation, dating and/or domestic violence, and stalking.
+These services are available at no cost, in-person or via telehealth, and in Spanish (upon request).

-For appointments: 608-265-5600 (option 3) survivorservices@uhs.wisc.edu | uhs.wisc.edu/survivor-services
+For appointments: 608-265-5600 (option 3) or self-schedule via MyUHS survivorservices@uhs.wisc.edu | uhs.wisc.edu/survivor-services

-DaneMAC (On Campus) Forensic Medical Exams Forensic medical exams are available at UHS during business hours through a partnership with DaneMAC for no-cost to students.
+On Campus Forensic Medical Exams Forensic medical exams are available at UHS during business hours through a partnership with DaneMAC for no-cost to students.
 Forensic nurses can provide emotional support, physical examination and wellness check, collection of medical forensic evidence, assistance with reporting to police (mandatory reporting for students under 18), assistance with concerns about sexually transmitted infection (STI) and pregnancy, assistance with safety planning, and development of a medical follow-up plan.

-For urgent medical concerns: 608-265-5600 (option 1) survivorservices@uhs.wisc.edu | uhs.wisc.edu/survivor-services/survivor-services-medical/
+For urgent medical concerns: 608-265-5600 (option 1) Speak to a nurse about options following sexual assault by calling 608-852-9533 during UHS open hours (Monday through Friday 8:30AM-5PM).
+You may remain anonymous. survivorservices@uhs.wisc.edu | uhs.wisc.edu/survivor-services/survivor-services-medical/